webOSArchive/webos-docs/docs/proxysetup.md

 Modern encryption isn't available on webOS mobile devices, and efforts to port it haven't panned out.
 Fortunately, on most webOS Devices, you can work-around by using a SSL-bump proxy.
 Outlined here are some options for proxies that can help you get your device online.
 Fair warning: SSL-bumping defeats the security of modern encryption, and shouldn't be used for anything highly private.

-Unfortunately API to set a proxy wasn't added until webOS 2.2.4.
+Unfortunately API to set a proxy wasn't added for most devices until webOS 2.2.4 (2.2.0 on Pre3).
 If you're on an original Pre or Pixi, you're out of luck.
 If you're on a Pre2 or Veer, it IS possible to update them to webOS 2.2.4, but depending on carrier, it requires some extra work to [build and run a Super Doctor](https://github.com/webos-internals/meta-doctor/).
 If you're on a Pre3 or TouchPad, you're ready to go.

 ## webOS Archive Proxy